Republican Tim Sheehy defeats 3-term incumbent to flip Montana US Senate seat

 “Since day one, we’ve been running a grassroots campaign, talking directly with Montanans about how we make Montana affordable again, make America strong again, and bring back Montana common sense, which means a secure border, safe streets, cheap gas, cops are good, criminals are bad, boys are boys, and girls are girls,” he said.

-Sheehy, 38, sought to dent the lawmaker’s reputation for authenticity by highlighting more than $500,000 that lobbyists and their families donated to Tester during the last election cycle.
+Sheehy, 38, sought to dent Tester's reputation for authenticity by highlighting more than $500,000 that lobbyists and their families donated to the lawmaker during the last election cycle.

 The tactic mirrored Tester’s own 2006 campaign, when he beat a three-term Republican incumbent who got ensnared in a Washington, D.C. lobbying scandal.